 The Topic Score — Your Most Important Metric

 The topic score is the single most important number in Frase.io.
 It measures how thoroughly your content covers the semantic topics that top-ranking pages cover.
-A higher topic score correlates directly with better Google rankings.
+A higher topic score correlates with better Google rankings.

 Think of it as a completeness percentage — how much of what Google considers important for this keyword does your content cover?
 Aim to match or beat the average score of your top 3 competitors.